-If the tele-camera does not capture the target in a sufficiently large size in the image, the camera continuously tracks the target to obtain a larger target image.
-We use a simple tracking strategy, in which the camera direction is moved by a predetermined angle only when the sign region is not fully included in the image.
-After finishing the tracking (i.e., after the sign has gone out of the image), the image which captures the sign at the largest size is used for recognition.
-Fig. 12 shows an example sequence of tracking a guidance sign by the tele-camera.
+If the tele-camera does not capture the target in a sufficiently large size in the image, the camera continuously tracks the target to obtain a larger target image using a simple tracking strategy.
+Fig. 8 shows an example sequence of tracking a guidance sign by the tele-camera.